vivchu/2800-202310-DTC07/README.md

     // Delete all items except the ones in idsToKeep const deleteResult = collection.deleteMany({ _id: { $nin: idsToKeep } });
     ```
-8. Visit /scripts and run python script addDifficulty.py
+8. Visit /scripts and run python script addDifficulty.py.
 9. In the project directory, there should be a package.json file that lists the project's dependencies.
-10. Run ‘npm install’ to install the project dependencies listed in the package.json file
+10. Run ‘npm install’ to install the project dependencies listed in the package.json file.
 11. Make sure all the dependencies have been installed
 12. Create a .env file in the main directory.
-13. Reach out to TasteBud team for the connection information that should be in .env file
+13. Reach out to TasteBud team for the connection information that should be in .env file.
-14. Copy and paste all the information which includes MongoDB database connection information, node session and MongoDB session secrets and OpenAI API key
+14. Copy and paste all the information which includes MongoDB database connection information, node session and MongoDB session secrets and OpenAI API key.
-15. Run ‘nodemon server.js’ in the terminal
+15. Run ‘nodemon server.js’ in the terminal.
 16. Go to your localhost:3000 port.
 You should see the project running there.
-17. Visit /routes cleanDatabaseRecipeParts.js replace ENTER COLLECTION NAME HERE with the database collection
+17. Visit /routes cleanDatabaseRecipeParts.js replace ENTER COLLECTION NAME HERE with the database collection called 'recipes'.
+18. Enter each URL noted in cleanDatabaseRecipeParts.js into the URL addres bar.
+This process adds columns to the database required by the application.